Information and Resources for Families

 Follow Along Program is a statewide, child find activity that supports young children who are at-risk for experiencing developmental delays.
 FAP will help you know if your child is playing, talking, growing, moving, and acting like other children the same age.

-Local Public Health Departments help answer questions for your child with special needs.
-Local public health assists with finding community services that could benefit your child, available financial resources, and well child exams and immunizations.
+Local Public Health (LPH) Departments can help answer your questions and assist you with finding community services that could benefit your child, available financial resources, and well child exams and immunizations.

 Minnesota Department of Human Services provides information about programs including Medical Assistance (MA) and MN Health Care Programs, Financial Resources, and TEFRA.
 The department also has a Provider Help Line for billing and related questions.